puzzmo-com/blog.puzzmo.com/content/posts/2024/04/28/augmentations/index.md

 Next then, what sort of hooks do we have in the augmentations?

-Well, first off, it's still a work in progress - so it doesn't cover everything mention [in the games plugin overview](https://blog.puzzmo.com/posts/2024/03/28/an-ode-to-game-plugins/) but it's got the essential we need for now.
+Well, first off, it's still a work in progress - so it doesn't cover everything mentioned [in the games plugin overview](https://blog.puzzmo.com/posts/2024/03/28/an-ode-to-game-plugins/) but it's got the essentials we need for now.

 ```ts
 type Augmentations = {